Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Relation must be assigned to an application.
 Should not occur in practice, this is just for completeness.
 * Every relation must have a (source | target) data object.
 Should not occur in practice, this is just for completeness.

-#### Join relationship

-Includes basically all relationships in the data layer except inheritance.

-* Every join relation must have a (source | target) alias.
+* Every relation must have a (source | target) alias.
 Aliases must have a length of at least two chars.
 Recommended are at least four chars.
 * Relationship source aliases must be unique for all incoming relations of an entity.
+* Relationship target aliases must be unique for all outgoing relations of an entity.
 * Relationship source aliases must not be named like a field of the target entity.
-* Relationship target aliases must be unique for all outgoing relations of an entity.
 * Relationship target aliases must not be named like a field of the source entity.

+#### Join relationship

+Includes basically all relationships in the data layer except inheritance.

 * The (`sourceField` | `targetField`) attribute must contain either `id` for automatic primary key or a comma separated list of (source | target) fields to be referenced.
 Note that the separator is `', '` including the space char.
 * The amount of join columns must be equal for association source and target sides.
 If source or target field are not `id` ModuleStudio splits both values by the separator above and compares the amount of elements on both sides.
 This enables joins over multiple fields.
 * The field `sourceField` | `targetField` must be an integer field with a length of `11`.
 Is only checked if the (source | target) field is named `id`.